 The following is enough to make two quarts.
-The photos show a triple batch.
+Photos show a triple batch.
 Based on a recipe by Marisa McClellan.

 - Beans to fill two quart jars (about 100 beans)

 - 2 large garlic cloves (or several small ones), peeled

 - Habanero1 pepper, halved, seeds and stem removed

 - 2 crowns fresh dill (or about 30 mL2 T dill seed)

 - 600 mL2.5 c white vinegar

 Bring a big pot of water to a boil.
 It needs to be big enough to submerge your jars, so this can take a while.
 Boil empty jars for ten minutes to sterilize them.
 Boil the lids for ten minutes too; this is easier in a separate, smaller container.
 Keep the water boiling.